Iamlowlo/flickr-map-ember/README.md

 # Flickr-map-ember

-This is a small project to show how to code a web app in EmberJS.
+This is a small project to show how to code a web app in EmberJS.<br>
 It uses Flickr API, Google Maps API and Firebase.

 ## Prerequisites